 Representing drawing and painting are Ken Kiff, Patrick Caulfield, Derek Jarman, Claudette Johnson, Balraj Khanna, Leon Kossoff, and Anna Liber Lewis.
 The show includes two new contemporary ‘Bampfylde’ commissions and the results of two residencies at Hestercombe in partnership with the Ingram Collection.

-Landscape Portrait: Now and Then at Hestercombe Gallery runs from 13th March until 6th June 2021.
+Landscape Portrait: Now and Then at Hestercombe Gallery runs from 17th May until 25th July 2021.
+An illustrated catalogue, with essay by Lizzie Lloyd will be available.
 Entry is by gardens admission only.
 Visit www.hestercombe.com/gallery for further information.

 Hestercombe Gallery opened in 2014 with the aim of showcasing the best in contemporary arts practice.
 Six years on from its opening Hestercombe Gallery has delivered a programme of high quality exhibitions in eight reclaimed spaces, a series of artists in residence, outdoor commissions as well as an engagement programme including talks, seminars, workshops and activities involving local people, artists, students, academics, teachers and experts from other disciplines.